Rick Darling: 1978–79 Ashes

 "All I can remember is, Bob Willis had this big inswinging, in-dipping action", Darling says.
 "The ball was pitched well outside off stump was the last thing I remember.
 Once it swung in, it also cut in further.
 I was caught in no man's land.
 I was sort of caught out of position, and hit in the chest.
 Unfortunately, at the time, I was chewing a chewy, and I swallowed my tongue and chewy as well.
 That caused me to black out."

 Darling returned to the crease the following day, but could only make 15 runs.
 Darling:

 I knew the Englishmen would test me out as soon as I walked out.
 Ian Botham.
 Bob Willis.
 I remember facing Ian Botham when I went out there, and he did test me out.
 Fortunately enough I did hook him for a six, but I must admit it was more of a top edge.
 Adelaide Oval had quite short square boundaries, and it managed to clear them for a six.
 Of course he tested me out a few more times.

 Darling made 9 in the second innings and Australia fell to a crushing 205-run loss, which allowed England to retain The Ashes.

 English captain Mike Brearley attributed his team's success to its ability to get through the Australian batting order.
 "The biggest problem is to break the opening pair, Rick Darling and Graeme Wood", he said.
 "At times they have played very well, but we have found that once we can get one of them cheaply we have been able to dismiss numbers three, four and five with the new ball."

 Darling was dropped from the Australian test team for the sixth test in favour of Andrew Hilditch.
-He kept his place in the one day side but performed poorly.
+He kept his place in the one day team but performed poorly.
 Darling made 36 against NSW, 17 and 22 against Queensland, and 1 and 34 against WA.

 Australia lost the first test against Pakistan and Darling was recalled for the second test, replacing Graeme Wood.
 "Darling has been unlucky throughout the series", said Yallop.
 Darling made 79 for South Australia against Pakistan.
 He carried this form into the test match, fielding brilliantly and scoring 75 in the first innings, putting on 96 with Hilditch.
 A similar knock of 79 in the second innings helped Australia win and Darling won the man of the match award.

 It was reported that World Series Cricket officials had offered Darling a contract for the upcoming 1979/80 WSC season (which did not eventuate).
-Darling had been unemployed for six months but went to work for Hindmarsh Building Society, sponsors of the South Australian side.
+Darling had been unemployed for six months but went to work for Hindmarsh Building Society, sponsors of the South Australian team.